Alan-Lomax/rp2da2_al/README.md

 Start and stop command packet transmission scheduling.

+Changing the power state will cause the new power state available flag to be set.

 Parameters

 - *p* 1 for power on, 0 for power off, None for get power status